drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_05.md

-# OR 3: Lesson Plan Lecture 1
+# OR 3: Lesson Plan Lecture 5
-## Extensive Form Games
+## Nash equilibria in pure equilibria

 ### Aims of lecture

 At the end of this lecture students will be to:

-- Represent a game in normal form;
-- Represent lack of information withing a normal form game;
+- Define Nash equilibria in terms of best responses;
+- Solve Game having a pure strategy Nash Equilibria.

 ### Timeline

 #### Before the lecture

-- NA
+- Invite students to participate in online (1 shot) games.

 #### During the lecture

-- 0:20 mins
+- 0:5 mins

-    - VK: Introduction (what is game theory and 2/3rds of average game.)
+    - VK: Recap previous lecture.
     - Students: Listen

-- 20:30 mins
+- 5:20 mins

-    - VK: Lecture on Normal Form representations
+    - VK: Lecture on Nash equilibria
     - Students: Listen

-- 30:35 mins
+- 20:35 mins

-    - VK: Solution to 2/3rds of average game
+    - VK: Some examples of duopoly games
-    - Students: Listen (recieve chocolat)
+    - Students: Listen

 - 35:40 mins

-    - VK: Whole class activity (what about lack of information?)
-    - Students to try and figure out how to deal with lack of information.

-- 40:45 mins

-    - VK: Lecture on lack of information.
+    - VK: Conclusion
     - Students: Listen

-- 45:50 mins
+- 40:50 mins

-    - VK: Conclusions
+    - VK: Rock Paper Scissors tournament
+    - Students: Participate

 #### After the lecture

 Students will be given reading and some practice exercises.

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to write out extensive form game representations of games and interpret such representations.
+Assessment of the content covered in this lecture will be through examination questions asking student to define Nash equilibria and also solve games.